University of New Brunswick: Architecture

 Construction on the Hans W. Klohn Commons began on April 1, 2010, and the building officially opened on September 7, 2011.
 This building is one of the most environmentally friendly buildings in Atlantic Canada.
 The building features an electric elevator that produces power for the commons.
-The building is part of the Tucker Park enhancement project, which includes the refurbishment of the Canada Games Stadium, the new Dalhousie Medicine New Brunswick facility, and the New Brunswick Community College's Allied Health building.
+The building is part of the Tucker Park enhancement project, which includes the refurbishment of the Canada Games Stadium, the Dalhousie Medicine New Brunswick facility, and the New Brunswick Community College's Allied Health building.
 The Commons houses the library, Writing Centre, Math and Science Help Centre, an IT help desk, and the Commons Cafe.

-A new residence building, named the Barry and Flora Beckett Residence, which opened in Winter 2021, is a geothermally-heated building, offering 104 beds.
-This new residence building is named after the Becketts; two prominent figures in the campus' history.
-Dr Barry Beckett taught as a chemistry professor all the way back when UNB Saint John was just a campus in uptown Saint John, while Dr Flora Beckett taught mathematics and served as the director of the Math Help Centre.
-With the announcement of the Integrated Health Initiative (IHI), the campus is set to reconstruct the currently (unused) Ward Chipman Library into the new Health and Social Innovation Centre.
+UNBSJ's third residence building, named the Barry and Flora Beckett Residence, opened in Winter 2021 and is a geothermally-heated building, offering 104 beds.
+The naming of the residence building honors the Becketts; two prominent figures in the campus' history.
+Dr. Barry Beckett was once a chemistry professor during UNB Saint John's earlier days as a campus in Uptown Saint John, while Flora Beckett taught mathematics and served as the director at the Math Help Centre.
+In light of the announcement regarding the Integrated Health Initiative (IHI), plans were made to reconstruct the Ward Chipman Library, which had been unused ever since being replaced by the Hans W. Klohn Commons, into the Health and Social Innovation Centre (HSIC).
+Although it was initially planned to be renovated, the former library was demolished in 2023 to be replaced by the HSIC.

-Programs

-There are over 75 undergraduate programs, while the School of Graduate Studies offers course and research-based programs in over 30 fields.
-UNB has a 16:1 student-to-faculty ratio.